 We all had that wonderful family pet that we snuggled with, stroked and adored.
 We’d play with it in the morning before school but then when we got home, for some bizarre reason, that cherished family pet was sent to live on a farm!

-However, as a kid, I was told by my Uncle that if you eat the seed of fruit it will grow in your tummy.
-A bloody tree will grow in my stomach!!!
+However, as a kid, I was told by my Uncle that if you eat the seed of the fruit, it will grow in your tummy.
+A bloody tree will grow in my stomach!?!
 No wonder I still avoid fruit!